-It’s exactly one year ago that I published my first post on this blog!
-My first post (you can read it here) was about how I struggled with self-love.
-I had been through my first heartbreak (you can also read about that story here); I felt completely lost and I just didn’t know what to do with myself or what I wanted out of life.
-So, I created this blog out of being depressed, lost, and lonely and because of this blog I have found myself and now I know exactly what I want out of my life.
+Exactly one year ago, I published my first post on this blog!
+My first post (read it here) was about how I struggled with self-love.
+I had been through my first heartbreak (read that here).
+I felt completely lost and I didn’t know what to do with myself or what I wanted out of life.
+So, I created this blog out of being depressed, lost, and lonely.
+And because of this blog, I have found myself and now I know what I want out of my life.

-That year has come and gone, and a lot of things have changed.
-My blog is just one example, I’ve completely redone it since starting it a year ago because I felt like I outgrew it.
-I’ve added topics that I write about, like my Bachelor recaps, but I’ve also slowed down on other aspects that even though I love them they didn’t feel like they were the best content that I could create, like beauty and fashion.
+That year has come and gone and a lot of things have changed.
+My blog is just one example.
+I’ve completely redone it since starting it a year ago because I felt like I outgrew it.
+I’ve added topics that I write about, like my Bachelor recaps, but I’ve also slowed down on other topics, like beauty and fashion.

-Of course, I am absolutely not saying that I feel 100% confident and happy every day of my life because that isn’t real either.
-I still have terrible days or weeks where I think the worst things about myself or my life due to anxiety or that I’m not taking the best care of myself that I could be or that I’m just being too hard on myself for being human.
-But compared to a year ago, I do feel so much more confident in who I am and I feel like I’ve made peace with myself as weird as that sounds.
-In high school, I was so mean to myself.
-I had friends that were mean to me and I thought, “oh well there has to be a reason they’re being mean to me so it must be my fault” and then for the next five or six years it was a weird downward spiral of negative thoughts and not really seeing my own worth.
+I am absolutely not saying that I feel 100% confident and happy every day of my life because that isn’t real either.
+I still have terrible days or weeks where I think the worst things about myself or my life.
+Partially due to anxiety or that I’m not taking the best care of myself that I could be or that I’m just being too hard on myself for being human.

-After I graduated, it did get a little better because I was no longer in that environment, but I still was so used to having a negative perspective about myself.
-I didn’t really notice this about me either because our generation is basically built on self-deprecating jokes and memes until I said something mean about myself aloud to my current boyfriend and he said something along the lines of that I shouldn’t say things like that about myself because they aren’t true.
-At the moment, I just thought oh he’s my boyfriend he has to say those nice things about me, but what he said also stayed with me and I think about it a lot and he probably doesn’t even remember saying it because it was such a small thing.
+After I graduated, it did get a little better because I was no longer in that environment.
+But I still was so used to having a negative perspective about myself.
+I didn’t really notice this about me either because our generation is basically built on self-deprecating jokes and memes.
+It wasn’t until I said something mean about myself aloud to my current boyfriend and he said something like I shouldn’t say things like that about myself because they aren’t true.
+At the moment, I just thought oh he’s my boyfriend he has to say those nice things to me.
+But what he said also stayed with me and I think about it a lot and he probably doesn’t even remember saying it because it was such a small thing.

 Since it’s my blog’s first birthday which is super exciting to me I needed to take some time to be sappy and thank three of my favorite people that have been nothing but supportive of me with my blog:

 Carina is my favorite person to talk about our Taylor Swift obsession.
-She has such a fun YouTube channel and her blog is just filled with beautiful posts that I wish I could write something as amazing as she does.
+She has a fun YouTube channel and her blog is filled with beautiful posts.
+I wish I could write something as amazing as she does.
 I just can never thank her enough for being so kind and sweet to me.
 I’m so thankful for and love you a lot, girl!

-I’m really thankful for this blog and the blogging community, and the amount of positive support and messages that I have received in the past year is literally the nicest thing and something I never expected to happen.
+I’m really thankful for this blog and the blogging community.
+The amount of positive support and messages that I have received in the past year is the nicest thing.
+It’s something I never expected to happen.

-You are just as important to take care of as you do for your significant other, and you are just as important to take care of yourself when you’re not in a relationship.
-Learning to love and accept yourself is really freaking hard, but when you get to a point where you’re filled with self-love it is the most freeing feeling ever.
+You are just as important to take care of as you do for your significant other.
+You are just as important to take care of yourself when you’re not in a relationship.
+Learning to love and accept yourself is really hard, but when you get to a point where you have self-love it’s the most freeing feeling ever.
 And it’s something you do for you.
-I know my family and Max has helped me through some really hard times, but at the end of the day, I was the one who made the decision to keep going when I could have just not.
+I know my family and Max has helped me through some really hard times.
+But at the end of the day, I am the one who made the decision to keep going when I could have not.
 It’s great to have outside support, but you need to help you above all else.

-I’m excited that I’ve reached the milestone of a year blogging and I’m even more excited to see what will happen with my blog a year from now!
+I’m excited that I’ve reached the milestone of a year blogging.
+I’m even more excited to see what will happen with my blog a year from now!